2019 Southampton City Council election: Campaigning

 Commentators had noted that though Southampton was a Labour controlled area, these local elections were difficult and the council is vulnerable.
 Labour in the city had started incorporating more wealth building programs into their economic agenda to mitigate austerity in the city, similar to what is known as the "Preston model".

-The conservatives caused a controversy as they selected Josh Payne to contest Woolston, who shared the same surname as the incumbent Warwick Payne.
+The Conservatives caused a controversy as they selected Josh Payne to contest Woolston, who shared the same surname as the incumbent Warwick Payne.
 Warwick Payne was concerned that people would mix them up on the ballot paper.

 Election results

 Immediately ahead of this election, the composition of the council was:

 After the election result, the composition of the council became:

-As the council is elected in thirds, one councillor for each of the 16 wards are elected each year.
+As the council is elected in thirds, one councillor for each of the 16 wards are elected each year for 3 years with no election in the 4th year.
 All comparisons in seats and swing are to the corresponding 2015 election.

-Results by ward
+Ward results

 The statement of persons nominated was revealed 3 April 2019.
 A (*) by a councillor's name indicates that they were standing for re-election, The declaration of the results were posted on 3 May.